fruitsamples/TopPaid/ReadMe.txt

 ===========================================================================
 DESCRIPTION:

-This sample demonstrates how to design and build a universal application capable of running on both the iPhone and iPad.
-It shows the steps needed to make an existing iPhone application universal by introducing two unique user interface designs for both devices, yet using the same data model.
+This sample demonstrates how to design and build a universal application capable of running on both the iPhone/iPod touch and iPad.
+It shows the steps needed to make an existing iOS application universal by introducing two unique user interface designs for both devices, yet using the same data model.

 The sample itself shows a multi-stage approach to loading and displaying a UITableView.
 It begins by loading the relevant text from an RSS feed so the table can load as quickly as possible, and then downloads the images for each row asynchronously so the UI is more responsive.